AtmanActive/webmidi-rtc-transport/README.md

 As of 2024.
-WebMIDI on Windows locks all of the available MIDI ports when active.
+WebMIDI on Windows locks all the available MIDI ports when active.
 Thus, make sure to start this browser tab last, after you have your DAW and other MIDI utilities running.
+For quick adjustments, you can use the app's PAUSE button.

 Developed by [AtmanActive](https://github.com/AtmanActive/webmidi-rtc-transport) by expanding on the work by [dtinth](https://github.com/dtinth/midi-rtc).